allegroai/clearml-docs/docs/getting_started/video_tutorials/hands-on_mlops_tutorials/ml_ci_cd_using_github_actions_and_clearml.md

 then if not `task[script.diff]`, basically if there's not any uncommitted changes, we know the exact code that was used there then we can just return the task, and that's it.

 So now we have our task object.
-We know for sure that was run with the same code as was done in the PR, and we also know that it was completed successfully.
+We know for sure that it was run with the same code as was done in the PR, and we also know that it was completed successfully.
 So we want to add a tag for example `main_branch`, just in your ClearML, you will be able to see a tag there `main_branch`.